 While creating transparency across your organization is no small, quick-turn task, it’s an extremely important area to focus on.
 And as many dealmakers will tell you, the relationship-oriented nature of the private capital markets demands that information flow easily and regularly from person-to-person.

-That’s why it’s mission critical to to train every team member – from Analyst to Partner – on the importance of regularly logging their business development activities, as well as the consequences of creating redundancies and errors.
+That’s why it’s a critical mission to train every team member – from Analyst to Partner – on the importance of regularly logging their business development activities, as well as the consequences of creating redundancies and errors.
 It’s not enough to install simple measures such as ‘required field’ functions to help your team avoid inputting incomplete data: you must stop human errors and break old, bad habits before they start.

 Is your firm at a crossroads, or experiencing a wave of change?
 Let our team of experts help you execute on an organizational strategy that will not only make your employees happier and more self-sufficient day-to-day, they’ll close more deals.